 In order to avoid existing laws prohibiting the deliberate capture of dolphins, fishermen catch the mammals at night, claiming the dolphins were rescued from entanglement in fishing nets.
 In reality, the mammals are illegally taken, but thanks to fishermen and those who stand to make huge profits from captive dolphin attractions, a loophole in the Law on Biodiversity, Number 5 – “Existing Laws and Regulations” is successfully being exploited.
 Once captured, the mammals are taken to Wersut Seguni Indonesia (WSI) – a holding centre for dolphins in Central Java, then sold to other facilities.

-Dolphin Project’s campaign in Indonesia is targeted at combatting the numerous operations involving illegally-caught dolphins, including the horrific traveling circuses, where dolphins are carted from city to city and forced to perform.
+Dolphin Project’s campaign in Indonesia is targeted at combatting the numerous operations involving illegally-caught dolphins.
 From monitoring the enforcement of laws prohibiting the deliberate capture of dolphins to assisting with development of sustainable fishing practices, we remain dedicated to preventing the continued capture of wild dolphins for entertainment and exploitation.

 In addition to the mural art initiative, Dolphin Project is engaged in additional community awareness initiatives through educational puppet shows, billboard campaigns, as well as continued negotiations with regional and national government officials to strengthen regulations.
 In February, 2017, after many protests against traveling dolphin circuses, the Mayor of Balikpapan signed a commitment to ban any animal shows in the city, and to end animal exploitation.

-We have also constructed a sea pen, where the dolphins can be readapted for release back into the wild.
-The center is the first permanent facility of its kind in the world, able to take in the abused dolphins from the traveling circuses and other captive facilities.
+We have also constructed the world’s first permanent dolphin sanctuary where dolphins can be readapted for release back into the wild.
+The center is the first of its kind in the world, able to take in the abused dolphins from the traveling circuses and other captive facilities.

 Bali remains one of the most sought-after tourist destinations in the world, with unrivaled natural beauty and culture.
 Captive dolphins cannot and should not be tourist attractions when there is so much else to offer.
 With the Free Bali Dolphins campaign, Dolphin Project hopes to end captive dolphin entertainment by informing both visitors and residents through creative public outreach.